FreeBSD manual

 constructed) and will cause emissions of the

-the properties that have changed.
-Use g_dbus_interface_skeleton_flush()
+signal with all the properties that have changed.

-or g_dbus_object_skeleton_flush() to empty the queue immediately.
 Use

+empty the queue immediately.
+Use g_object_freeze_notify() and

-changesets if on a different thread.
+g_object_thaw_notify() for atomic changesets if on a different thread.

 C TYPE MAPPING

-Everything else is mapped to the #GVariant type.
+gchar*, gchar** and so on.
+Everything else is mapped to the GVariant

 This automatic mapping can be turned off by using the annotation

-org.gtk.GDBus.C.ForceGVariant - if used then a #GVariant is always
+org.gtk.GDBus.C.ForceGVariant -- if used then a GVariant is always

 exchanged instead of the corresponding native C type.
 This annotation